UPDATED: JULY 21, 2022 | 2 MIN READ

 I even had one contractor who suggested I cut my losses and sell the home.
 That was a rough day.
 He wouldn’t even give me a quote because he didn’t want to do the work required to fix the home.

 Ultimately, this is a personal decision.
 We opted to remove and replace everything that had smoke damage on it.
 You deserve to feel safe in your home, and if that means having new walls that aren’t hiding a layer of smoke, then that’s what you should fight for.

 We even opted to replace our entire A.C. system because the smoke had gotten into the ducts, and no one could offer assurances that all the dangerous chemicals would be gone without a total replacement.

 Our fire was modest compared to the wildfires sweeping through California around the same time, but you should expect quite a bit of post-traumatic stress from your ordeal.

-Also, for our sake, if you have to smoke dispose of your cigarettes safely.
-They’re one of the top 5 causes of house fire deaths in America.
+Also, for our sake, if you have to smoke, dispose of your cigarettes safely.
+They’re one of America’s top 5 causes of house fire deaths.